Electrical contractors in

 Permit Requirements

-Electrical permits required through City of Surprise Building Department for most electrical work except minor repairs.
-Permit fees range $50-200 based on scope.
-Plans required for service upgrades and new construction.
+Electrical permits required through City of Surprise Building Department for most work except minor repairs.
+Permit fees range $50-$200 based on project scope

 Inspection Schedule